Guide for the EL multi-method system

 spelled in a similar way in Europe, they can hardly communicate with each other vocally.

-The EL vocal symbols are fixed and stable mainly for communicating with a computer.
+The EL vocal symbols are fixed and stable mainly for communicating with a vocal input computer.

 A stable vocal language is not so fun as a native language.